DaveO-Home/embedded-acceptance-tests-ng/public/README.md

 * `cd public/fusebox/build`
 * `gulp hmr`
+* If using TDD you must execute hmr with `gulp hmr --noftl` flag so that karma can detect changes.
+Or you can execute `gulp development` to run both hmr and tdd.

    At this point you can start a browser and enter `localhost:3080/dist_test/fusebox/appl/testapp_dev.html`.
 Any changes to the source code(\*.js|*.ts) files should be reflected in the browser auto reload.